KKKallio/biomix/docs/source/omics/introduction.rst

 Introduction
 ############

-Cellular function is often framed by **central dogma**: ``DNA ⇌ RNA → Protein``.
-DNA and RNA are polymers of nucleotides, and proteins are polymers of amino acids. **sequence** constrains higher-order structure and biological function.
+Cellular function is often framed by **central dogma**: ``DNA ⇌ RNA → protein``.
+DNA and RNA are polymers of nucleotides, and proteins are polymers of amino acids. sequence constrains higher-order structure and biological function.
 In addition, ``metabolites``, produced or consumed by enzymatic reactions, reflect the physiological state of a cell and can regulate gene expression and protein activity through signaling and feedback mechanisms.
 These molecular layers interact in complex, dynamic networks to maintain homeostasis.

-**Omics** collectively refers to experimental approaches that characterize these molecular layers on a large scale—such as **genomics**, **transcriptomics**, **proteomics**, and **metabolomics**.
+Omics collectively refers to experimental approaches that characterize these molecular layers on a large scale—such as genomics, transcriptomics, proteomics, and metabolomics.
 Each omic layer captures a distinct aspect of molecular biology, and together they provide a comprehensive understanding of how biological systems function.

 ----------------------------------------------
 Core principles of omics